 Colombia’s headlines have recently been filled with the national reverberations of the multi-country corruption scandal surrounding Brazilian construction conglomerate Odebrecht.
 In recent weeks, allegations involving the far-reaching bribery network created by the company have tarnished the 2014 presidential campaigns of current head of state Santos as well as his runner-up Óscar Iván Zuluaga, whose run for office was backed by Senator Uribe.

-This is but the latest illustration of the Colombian state's erosion by criminal schemes at all levels, which have long benefitted organized crime groups and elites alike.
-Now, fighting this affliction will be of renewed importance as the government implements a seminal peace deal with the Revolutionary Armed Forces of Colombia (Fuerzas Armadas Revolucionarias de Colombia - FARC).
-As part of the agreement, the state has promised to occupy the power vacuum in regions formerly controlled by the insurgency, as well as carry out an ambitious rural development campaign aimed at weakening criminal economies in the countryside.
+This is but the latest illustration of the Colombian state’s erosion by criminal schemes at all levels, which have long benefitted organized crime groups and elites alike.
+Now, fighting this affliction will be of renewed importance as the government implements a seminal peace deal with the Revolutionary Armed Forces of Colombia (Fuerzas Armadas Revolucionarias de Colombia – FARC).
+As part of the agreement, the state has promised to occupy the power vacuum in regions formerly controlled by the insurgency, as well as to carry out an ambitious rural development campaign aimed at weakening criminal economies in the countryside.

 But many fear that the billions of dollars in international aid that will support the peace deal risk being squandered by the typical corruption networks formed by businessmen, politicians, contractors and criminal groups.
 Indeed, FARC members demobilizing in rural camps have claimed that the government has completed little to none of the preparation for the camps while food stuffs are exorbitantly priced, allegedly as a result of corrupt contracting schemes.